stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 @PyTorchFoundation, @thakurLSTMItsEquations2018

 === Transformer
-With the advent of Large Language Models and influential works such as Attention Is All You Need @vaswaniAttentionAllYou2023, Transformer architectures have gained significant traction in the field of machine learning.
+With the advent of Large Language Models and influential works such as Attention Is All You Need @vaswaniAttentionAllYou2023, Transformer architectures have gained significant traction in the field of Deep Learning.
 Originally developed for natural language processing tasks, Transformers have since been successfully adapted to a variety of domains, such as time series forcasting as shown by Q. Wen et. al. in  "Transformers in Time Series: A Survey" @wenTransformersTimeSeries2023 due to their ability to model long-range dependencies.

 In the following section, the core components and mechanisms of the Transformer architecture are outlined.
-Furthermore, special emphasis is placed on its applicability to time series forecasting—a setting in which capturing temporal patterns and complex dependencies is crucial.

 *Architecture*

 An important concept in the Transformer architecture is Attention.
 It allows the model to capture dependencies between elements in the input sequence.
 An attention function can be viewed as a mapping from a query and a set of key–value pairs to an output.
 The output is a weighted sum of the values, where the weights are determined by a compatibility function between the query and the keys.
 This mechanism is illustrated in @self-attention-ill, where the input sequence is linearly projected into query, key, and value matrices to compute attention scores and generate contextualized representations.
-This procedure can be calculated with: $ "Attention"(Q,K, V) = "softmax"((Q K^T)/sqrt(d_k)) V $ @vaswaniAttentionAllYou2023
+This procedure can be expressed with: $ "Attention"(Q,K, V) = "softmax"((Q K^T)/sqrt(d_k)) V $ @vaswaniAttentionAllYou2023

 When the dot product $Q K^T$ yields large values, the resulting attention scores can produce extremely sharp probability distributions after applying the softmax function.
 This can lead to vanishing gradients during training, making optimization unstable.
-T To mitigate this effect, the attention scores are scaled by a factor of $1/(sqrt(d_k))$, where $d_k$ is the dimensionality of the key vector and described as $D$ in @self-attention-ill.@vaswaniAttentionAllYou2023
+T To mitigate this effect, the attention scores are scaled by a factor of $1/(sqrt(d_k))$, where $d_k$ is the dimensionality of the key vector. @vaswaniAttentionAllYou2023

 In tasks involving sequential data, such as language modeling or time series forecasting, the model should not have access to future positions when making a prediction.
 To enforce this constraint, the Transformer uses a technique called masked attention, in which the attention weights for all positions beyond the current one are set to zero.
-This ensures that, when computing the representation for position $x_n$, the model can only attend to $x_(<n)$ through $x_n$, but not to any $x_(>n)$.
+This ensures that, when computing the representation for position $x_n$, the model can only attend to $x_(<=n)$ through $x_n$, but not to any $x_(>n)$.

 #figure(image("images/self-attention.png",width: 60%),
 caption: [